arcolife/call-center/README.md

   This is the login portal for customer/agent

-- /call/status/check/AGENT_CLID

-  This checks Agent's caller ID status (busy/free)

-- /call/status/reset/AGENT_CLID

-  This resets Agent's caller ID's status to Free

-- /call/status/set/AGENT_CLID

-  This sets Agent's caller ID's status to Busy

-- /call/connect/CUST_CLID/AGENT_CLID
+- /agent/login

-  Connects customer's call to a free agent; sets agent's status
+  changes agent's login status in DB (based on credentials from form)

-- /call/disconnect/CUST_CLID/AGENT_CLID
+- /agent/logout

-  Diconnects customer's call from an agent; resets agent's status
+  logs out agent.

-- /call/route/CUST_CLID
+- /call/route?custID=1234

   Re-routes customer's call to a busy tone if agent not free.

+  Else replies in affirmative, as XML.

 - /call/music/